turingschool/front-end-curriculum/lessons/module-1/introduction-to-jquery.md

 ---

 ## Learning Goals
-- Learn what jquery is
+- Learn what jQuery is
-- Understand basic differences between jquery object and dom element
+- Understand basic differences between jQuery object and DOM element
-- Find elements in the DOM
+- Find elements in the DOM with jQuery
-- Add event listeners
+- Event listeners with jQuery
-- Retrieve info from the DOM
-- Add/remove css classes
-- Traverse the DOM
-- Add to the DOM

 jQuery is a library that allows us to use CSS selectors to find elements on the page and then interact with them.
 Under the hood, **it's JavaScript**.
 It's used on about 78% of the top million web pages, so it's worth while getting comfortable with it.